mindysky/java_data_structure/Effective Java.md

 disadvantage:

-1. defining multiple top-level classes in a source file makes it possible to provide multiple definitions for a class,Which definition gets used is affected by the order in which the source files are passed to the compiler
+1. defining multiple top-level classes in a source file makes it possible to provide multiple definitions for a class,Which definition gets used is affected by the order in which the source files are passed to the compiler.
+2. effect factor:  which command or commands used, in which order the command be seen by compliler, which complier used
+3. unpredictable behavior

 ```java
 public class Main {